sinsys/symetra-store-server/README.md

   - Run `npm start` on the client code repository
   - The app will be running on `http://localhost:3000`
   - Tests are not available for the server code at this time due to time constraints.
 They will be added shortly
-  - The client code can be tested by running `npm i`
+  - The client code can be tested by running `npm t`

 ## Goals:
 ### Develop API resources: